CareSet/Zermelo/README.md

 ### Configuration Notes
 1. Edit the file `config/zermelo.php` to change core zermelo settings
-1. Edit the file `config/zermelobladetabular.php` to change settings specific to zermelo blade tabular view package.
+2. Edit the file `config/zermelobladetabular.php` to change settings specific to zermelo blade tabular view package.
-1. Earlier in the Basic Installation you've already created vagrant@homestead:~/code/zermelo-demo/app/Reports$ namespace and directory.
-If desired, you can create a differently named report namespace.
+3. Earlier in the Basic Installation you've already created an app/Reports directory.
+If desired, you can create a differently named report directory, but you must also change the namespace.
 	Change the REPORT_NAMESPACE setting in config/zermelo.php to something else...

     /**